ervinb/ervinb.github.io/_posts/2021-10-19-slo-alerting-for-mortals.md

 An SLI can be the error rate of the incoming requests.
 ![slo-vs-sli](/assets/images/slo-alerting/sli-slo-init.png)

-That 0.1% of wiggle room is the limit above we don't want to go - the error budget.
+The 0.1% wiggle room is the limit above which we don't want to go - the error budget.

 ![error-budget-timeline](/assets/images/slo-alerting/error-budget-timeline.png)

 ## Converting time

-Most of the math involved here is about converting various time units (i.e 1 month to hours) and checking the ratio between them (i.e. 1h is 0.14% of a month).
+Most of the math involved here is about converting various time units (i.e 1 month to 720 hours) and checking the ratio between them (i.e. 1h is 0.14% of a month).
 Then using those ratios with existing SLIs to come to an SLO condition.